 Jakki: I honestly identify as queer.
 And I mean, as, I guess I can say it like as a gay man, it’s I don’t really find attraction to women, but like -I just, I think like, I just always say queer, cause it’s like, I mean, I know some people think of it as like a negative.
 I kind of think we’re in the process of reclaiming it, but I just say credence, it just, like overall encapsulating, but yeah.
 What I was about to say, is this about like, this is how misogynistic the drag world is and how like transphobic the drag world is and how like exclusive it can be and how, you know, it’s just like, we’re, we’re all like creating a space that we can all feel safe and express who we are.

-Jakki: Like, don’t make it into a space.
-No one wants to be a part of.
-Or a very exclusive spaces.
-What’s the point like we made, I mean, like, as like a, as drag, um, artists, like, -sorry, I was about to sneeze.
+Jakki: Like, don’t make it into a space no one wants to be a part of.
+Or a very exclusive space.
+What’s the point like we made, I mean, like, as like a, as drag, um, artists, like–sorry, I was about to sneeze.
 I feel like, like as drag artists, like we already are making a space for us to feel safe and like, separated from like a straight world or stuff like that.
-Like why, why create a space and then make another separate space for like whatever the white passing white dominant Cis gay men.
+Like why, why create a space and then make another separate space for like whatever the white passing white dominant cis gay men.
 It’s stupid.
-And it’s been, I just, that’s something that I’m like, create the space for everyone.
+It’s just, that’s something that I’m like, create the space for everyone.

-Baylee: And I think that would be more people like that.
-For real, that makes me it’s like you -we’ve, we’ve all experienced being left out of a group and then to be left out of a group that you know, that you’re supposed to be a part of.
-Like, it just, it, it hurts in, in all different, all different way.
-Right.
+Baylee: And I think that there needs to be more people like that.
+For real, that makes me–it’s like you -we’ve, we’ve all experienced being left out of a group and then to be left out of a group that you know, that you’re supposed to be a part of.
+Like, it just, it, it hurts in an all different, all different way.
 Um, so the next one is what is the biggest challenges in doing drag and being a drag artist for you?

-Jakki: Finish your statement.
+Jakki: No, finish your statement.
 I keep cutting you off.
 I apologize.

-Jakki: And adding on to that, like I think something that I always forget about that my boyfriend has to always remind me.
+Jakki: Well, that’s the thing.
+Adding on to that, like I think something that I always forget about that my boyfriend has to always remind me.
 Your time is money.

 Jakki: Lips and glitters in this little box-